© Crown copyright 2018

 The government is developing UK replacements to the EU databases, including a new product safety market surveillance database to ensure we are able to quickly identify new threats to mount coordinated and rapid responses to those threats and to target the interception of high-risk products, including imports.

 All manufacturers intending to place products on the UK market on or after 29 March 2019 will want to consider the actions outlined below.

 All manufacturers placing products on the EU market will need to take the actions outlined below if they intend to place products on the EU market on or after 29 March 2019

 Manufacturers placing products on the UK market should note:

-- Products that meet UK requirements and bear a UK conformity marking can be placed on the UK market, as long as any third-party testing required has been carried out by a UK-recognised conformity assessment body.
+- Products that meet UK requirements and bear a UK conformity marking can be placed on the UK market, as long as any third-party assessment required has been carried out by a UK-recognised conformity assessment body.